shankasf/Glassdoor-URL-Wise-Question-Extractor-Agent/README.md

 ## Notes

 - The scraper automatically handles Cloudflare challenges
-- Data is saved in organized folders for easy access
+- Data is saved in organized company-specific folders for easy access
-- Comprehensive logging helps with debugging
+- Comprehensive logging helps with debugging (logs are created automatically)
 - Respects website terms of service and implements delays
 - Generated DOCX files are ready for sharing and printing
+- Virtual environment and logs are excluded from version control